MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Shows a launcher bar on the right side of Google Chrome's screen.
+  Shows a launcher bar on the right side of Microsoft Edge's screen.

 Enable this policy to always show the Sidebar.
 Disable this policy to never show the Sidebar.